DrKJeff16/project.nvim/README.md

 ## Features

 - Automatically `cd` to the project root directory using `vim.lsp` or pattern matching
-- ~Asynchronous file IO so it will not slow down neovim when reading the history file on startup~
+- ~Asynchronous file IO so it will not slow down Neovim when reading the history file on startup~
 - Users can control whether to run this or not by filetype/buftype
 - **(NEW!)** Fzf-Lua integration (credits to [@deathmaz](https://github.com/deathmaz))
 - Functional `checkhealth` hook `:checkhealth project`